In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 Comparing insurance companies on the basis of different factors must be your first step.
 Many companies charge huge premiums that you can’t afford to pay.
 And picking one that best suits your income and financial status is the first tip for saving money on insurance.

 Go for insurance that can benefit you the most and your family.
 For example, if you have an expensive house then it’s good to go for home insurance, not car insurance.
 If you’ve children and they are dependent on you then life insurance will be a better option.
 Analyze your situation and make choices like these to take maximum advantage.

 Before signing the insurance contract you should carefully read its details.
 It’s necessary because there may be any mistake that can affect your overall costs, coverage, and benefits.

 If you’re a safe driver and joined the safe driving course then insurance companies give you a lot of discounts.
 You can expect to save 10% to 30% on your auto car premiums.
 Just maintain a good track record and history of driving.

 Do you have more than one eligible vehicle like cars?
 If you insure them with the same company you can get a 10% 25% percent discount on your insurance premiums.

 119. Downsize your vehicle

 If you currently own an expensive and luxurious car then sell it and purchase a new less costly one.
 The reason is that the more expensive your car is the more insurance premiums companies charge.
-Because in event of an accident or repairing the car spare parts cost more money.
+Because in the event of an accident or repairing the car spare parts cost more money.

-Usually, foreign and luxurious brands, as well as sports cars, have higher insurance premiums than the local car brands.
+Usually, foreign and luxurious brands, as well as sports cars, have higher insurance premiums than local car brands.
 Therefore downsize existing cars and buy another low costly one to save on your car insurance.

 120. Raise your deductibles